-Under Rule 7015, Member firms may subscribe to Trading Ports used in Test Mode, which are trading ports available in primary market location in Carteret, NJ, that are exclusively used for testing purposes, at no cost.
+Under Chapter VIII of the Exchange's Pricing Schedule, Member firms may subscribe to Trading Ports used in Test Mode, which are trading ports available in primary market location in Carteret, NJ, that are exclusively used for testing purposes, at no cost.
 These ports may not be used for trading in securities in the System, but rather allow a member firm to test their systems prior to connecting to the live trading environment.
-Test Ports are identical to trading ports4 and share the same infrastructure, but are restricted to only allow order entry into the System in test symbols.
-A member firm may elect to designate a subscribed trading port as either in "production mode" or in "test mode."
-A Trading Port that is in production mode allows a member firm to send orders for execution on the Exchange system in the normal course.
-When a member firm changes a trading port's status to test mode, the Exchange will not allow normal order activity to occur through the port but rather it limits all order activity to test symbols.
-Under Rule 7015, member firms are assessed a monthly fee of \$500 per port for each trading port subscribed in production mode.
-Member firms are not currently assessed a fee for Trading Ports used in Test Mode.
+Test Ports are identical in all respects to trading ports and share the same infrastructure, but are restricted to only allow order entry into the System in test symbols.